Let’s learn to start projects in RStudio - an important step to a good workflow in R.

 Click new directory and select new project.

-Give a name related to your data analysis as a new project name and remember to select the folder you created in step 1 from the browse button under create project as a subdirectory of
+Give a name related to your data analysis as a new project name and remember to select the folder you created in step 1 from the browse button under create project as a subdirectory of.

-This creates the new project you just created inside the R project folder you created at the prerequisite step.
+Give a name to the project This creates the new project you just created inside the R project folder you created at the prerequisite step.

 I will brief on two other ways you can create projects and related folders; these come in handy when you don’t know how to organize but you need to be.